psychemedia/storytelling-notes/undutiful-daughter.md

 scribbled the message on a bit of an old crock, that you were to marry on your eighteenth birthday the promised king.
 You must say nothing to your father or mother.
 He is now in the harbour with his ship, and the sign of the ship is The Golden Apple.
 Ask your father to let you go down to see over the barque.
 The Golden Apple, and the captain is he who will be your husband.
 I have sent a hedge- priest to the town, and he will marry you on board ship.
 But mind this — if you say a word to your father or mother about this, all will fall through that has been promised you.
 I have appeared in dream to the sea-captain, and he will expect you.
 The priest you will see standing by the capstan.
 He has been unfrocked by the bishop, but what of that?
 A priest is always a priest."

-The girl's father came to her and said, "Tomorrow is your birthday : ask what you wish, and I will do it for you."
+The girl's father came to her and said, "Tomorrow is your birthday: ask what you wish, and I will do it for you."

 Then she said, "There is a ship come lately into harbour, called The Golden Apple.
 I greatly desire to go over her."

 Her father shook his head, and said, "This is a very unwise request.
 I hear no good account ol this vessel.
-Some say it is that of a notorious pirate ; but, indeed, no one really knows any certainty about her, nor who her captain is ; but some assert that the crew is made up of runagates, and has on board a hedge-priest lately unfrocked by his bishop for grave misconduct."
+Some say it is that of a notorious pirate; but, indeed, no one really knows any certainty about her, nor who her captain is; but some assert that the crew is made up of runagates, and has on board a hedge-priest lately unfrocked by his bishop for grave misconduct."

 However, as he had promised to let her have her way, he was obliged to grant her request.